How to write historical fiction in 10 steps

 When you first start planning, the best approach is to start small.
-I suggest starting with a one sentence summary of your novel that captures the story question and features the main character.
+We suggest starting with a one sentence summary of your novel that captures the story question and features the main character.
 Then start adding more detail.
 A one paragraph summary should be next, including details of the antagonist and the key events.
 Obviously, you’re writing this for yourself, not as promotional material for your readers, so include everything – even the resolution.
 Next, try writing a one-page summary that expands on your paragraph.
-If you’re using the three-act structure, I recommend highlighting the key elements of it here (such as the end of each act).
+If you’re using the three-act structure, we recommend highlighting the key elements of it here (such as the end of each act).

 Step 8: Start writing!

 Once you have a clear plan and your research is sufficient to create a rich, historically authentic setting, it’s time to start writing.
-It’s usually best to start from the beginning, but, if you find that hard initially, you could start somewhere else before going back to the beginning when you feel more confident.
+It’s usually best to start from the beginning, but if you find that hard initially, you could start somewhere else before going back to the beginning when you feel more confident.

 A lot of people write in Microsoft Word, but that’s not the only option.
 Scrivener is also a popular alternative word processor that’s designed especially for authors.
 If you prefer to dictate rather than write, Dragon is a popular tool.

-I recommend using Grammarly to check your grammar as you write.
+We recommend using Grammarly to check your grammar as you write.
 It’s a great way of ironing out any writing tics as you go along, particularly things like errant commas, which can pile up over time.
 If you want to shop around, ProWritingAid is another option.

 Step 9: Revise your first draft